MewsSystems/gitbook-booking-engine/README.md

 # Introduction

-Welcome to the online guide for the __Mews Booking Engine__.
-We're here to guide you through the process of integrating the Mews Booking Engine into your website to enable guests to create reservations in your properties using __Mews Operations__.
+Welcome to the online documentation for the __Mews Booking Engine__.
+We're here to guide you through the process of integrating the Mews Booking Engine into your website, so your guests can create reservations in your properties directly in __Mews Operations__.
 You can do this in one of three ways:

 * [Booking Engine Standalone](booking-engine-standalone/README.md)<br>Redirect to a standalone booking page hosted by Mews
 * [Booking Engine Widget](booking-engine-widget/README.md)<br>Embed a JavaScript widget into your own website